 Franciscan tradition of care for creation

 He gave thanks for Brother Sun, Sister Moon, Brothers Wind and Air, Brother Fire and Sister Mother Earth in his prayer Canticle of the Creatures: “All praise be yours, my Lord, through all you have made."

-An important role of the FSPA is to invite others to learn about and experience God's presence in nature.
+FSPA invites others to experience God's presence in nature.
 Using our land resources to model sustainability practices and spirituality for others is a very significant way of continuing FSPA's long-standing tradition of education ministry.
 We celebrate God’s presence in all of creation through political involvement, social change, sustainability and healthy lifestyles.